SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    In the first of these two checks, the ``didSet`` observer sets ``currentLevel`` to a different value.
-   This does not, however, cause the observer to be called again.
+   This doesn't, however, cause the observer to be called again.

 You can use the ``AudioChannel`` structure to create two new audio channels called ``leftChannel`` and ``rightChannel``,